thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 package manager.
 Development versions of boost are required on linux.
 Ensure that the paths to the boost headers are visible to **pycoalescence**.

-.. note:: boost 1.68.0 is currently not working on conda due to changes in compiler link options.
+.. note:: boost 1.68.0 is currently unsupported on conda due to changes in compiler link options.

 .. _`performing_simulations`: